 The St. Paul's Children Choir is comprised of children in Pre-K through fourth grade.
-The ensemble is directed by Andy Williams (BM Music Education from Loyola), adult choir members.
-Andy has extensive experience working with young children's choirs.
-The children meet to rehearse every Wednesday from 5-5:45pm, when we spend most of our time learning challenging choral repertoire while also having fun and working on our proper singing technique.
-They sing on the second Sunday of each month, usually the same day as our Children's Chapel service.
+The ensemble is directed by Molli Davis, Music Director at St. Paul's Episcopal School.
+Molli has extensive experience working with young children's choirs.
+The children meet to rehearse every Wednesday from 5:15-5:45 pm, when we spend most of our time learning challenging choral repertoire while also having fun and working on our proper singing technique.
+They sing on one Sunday of each month.

 The beautiful sanctuary and stained glass at St. Paul’s Episcopal Church are matched by a very nice acoustic, making for an excellent venue for concerts.
-Since the spring of 2008, Caroline Carson and the St. Paul’s Music Ministry have hosted over 45 concerts.
+Since the spring of 2008, the St. Paul’s Music Ministry has hosted over 45 concerts.
 Please check our calendar for future musical offerings.